IntrinsicLabsAI/intrinsic-model-server/readme.md

   "completion": "\"Ahoy, matey!
 I be here to renew me driver's license and register me vessel.
 Arrrr!\"" }
 ```

-Also checkout the included Swagger runnable API docs at http://localhost:8000/docs for a web-based client to run this example!

 ## Development
 To generate new bindings for the Web App after adding or editing the Web Server, run `npm run generate-client` from the `frontend` directory.
 This will replace the bindings in the `src/api` directory.